2 Preliminaries: Communicating Systems and Games

 Proof.

-- The given construction is well-defined as \mathcal{s} must induce a well-founded order on game positions in order to be attacker-winning.
+The given construction is well-defined as must induce a well-founded order on game positions in order for the attacker to win, and the recursive invocations remain in the attacker winning strategy.

 Proof.
-By induction on the derivation of φ ∈ \mathcal{O}_\mathrm{\lfloor B \rfloor} according to the definition from Example 2.11 with arbitrary p and q.
+By induction on the derivation of according to the definition from Definition 2.16 with arbitrary and .

 2.4.5 Deciding Reachability Games

-Intuitively, \mathtt{compute\_winning\_region} first assumes that the defender were to win everywhere and that each outgoing move of every position might be a winning option for the defender.
-Over time, every position that is determined to be lost by the defender is added to a \mathtt{todo} list.48
+Intuitively, first assumes that the defender were to win everywhere and that each outgoing move of every position might be a winning option for the defender.
+Over time, every position that is determined to be lost by the defender is added to a list.50

 2.5 Discussion